DENMARK

 Indicator Functional/accounting separation for operators with significant market power

-It is reported that Austria mandates functional and accounting separation for operators with significant market power (SMP) in the telecom market.
+It is reported Denmark does not mandate functional separation for operators with significant market power (SMP) in the telecom market.
+However, accounting separation can be mandated in relation to certain price control mechanisms – only on SMP operators.

 Coverage Telecommunications sector